timdown/rangyinputs/README.md

     $("#test").replaceSelectedText("baz");

+To do the same thing but select "baz" afterwards:

+    $("#test").replaceSelectedText("baz", "select");

 `surroundSelectedText(String textBefore, String textAfter)`
 -----------------------------------------------------------

-Surrounds the currently selected text in the text input or textarea element with the specified pieces of text and moves the selection to encompass the text that was previously selected.
+Surrounds the currently selected text in the text input or textarea element with the specified pieces of text and optionally updates the selection depending on the value of `selectionBehaviour`.
+Possible values are:

+* **"select"**: Selects the text that was surrounded
+* **"collapseToStart"**: Collapses the selection to a caret at the start of the surrounded text
+* **"collapseToEnd"**: Collapses the selection to a caret at the end of the surrounded text

+If no value is supplied for `selectionBehaviour`, "select" is assumed.

 Returns a reference to the original jQuery object for the element.